The Legend of Zelda: A Link to the Past: Reception

 A Link to the Past was critically acclaimed upon release for its graphics and gameplay, and has since been recognized by critics as one of the greatest games of all time.

 Famitsus four reviewers Tofuya Famibou, Muzno, Mariko Morishita and Giorgio Nakaji gave the game high scores.

-The reviewers praised the games story and graphics with Morishita noting that even the smallest gestures of characters were very detailed.
+The reviewers praised the game's story and graphics with Morishita noting that even the smallest gestures of characters were very detailed.
 Nakaji noted the game may be difficult for players new to the Zelda games, but declared it a game that will remind players "how much fun games can be."

-It was the first game to receive a near-perfect score Famitsu magazine.
+It was the first game to receive a near-perfect score by Famitsu magazine.
 It was awarded Best Sequel of 1992 by Electronic Gaming Monthly.
 Chicago Tribune selected it as Best Game of the Year, tied with Street Fighter II.
 A Link to the Past was reviewed in Dragon magazine by Sandy Petersen in 1993, giving it 5 out of 5 stars.

 In 1995, Total! listed the game 2nd on its "Top 100 SNES Games".
 In 1996, GamesMaster rated the game 80th on their "Top 100 Games of All Time".
 In 2005, IGN editors placed it 11th in its "Top 100 Games", while readers voted it to 5th place, before IGN later ranked it the second best game of all time in 2015 and 2019.
 In 2006, Entertainment Weekly chose it as the best game of all-time and it was inducted into GameSpots list of the greatest games of all time.
 It has also been listed as the best game of all time by Next Generation and Popular Mechanics magazines, and as the second best game of all time by G4 and Gamereactor.
 Members of GameFAQs ranked it the 4th best, and readers of Japanese magazine Famitsu ranked it 31st in a 2006 poll.
 It also placed 3rd in Electronic Gaming Monthlys list, 23rd in Game Informers, and 3rd in a best 200 Nintendo games list by Nintendo Power.
 In July 2007, readers of the magazine Edge voted it sixth in a poll of the 100 best games of all time.
 ScrewAttack placed it 2nd on their list of top 20 Super Nintendo games.
 GamesRadar named A Link to the Past the third best Super NES game of all time, losing only to Chrono Trigger (2nd) and Super Metroid (1st).
 It placed eighth (the second-highest Zelda game on the list) in Official Nintendo Magazines "100 greatest Nintendo games of all time" list.
 In 2009, Game Informer put A Link to the Past 12th on their list of "The Top 200 Games of All Time", saying that it "remains a blast today".
 This is 11 places ahead of the rank it had back in 2001.
 In 2018, Complex listed the game 2nd on its "The Best Super Nintendo Games of All Time".
 They felt the game is "definitely Nintendo's best first-party title for the SNES".